FreshAlacrity/front-tracker/README.md

 ### Misc/Later
+- test dots around the rim for digits included/doing sigil-style connections between them
+- test including non-system members for contributor lists (like Nathan and Mojang)
+- set member colors in PK to match the portrait background colors in the webapp
+  - add the background color to the portrait images in PK also?
 - grouping headmates like (2, 6, 7) to show stability in that group/available fusions for those members?
   (had a blur moment where it felt like those three were working together but it wasn't clear how)
 - search function